-Simulated numbers of recipients of various social benefits and number of tax payers of income tax and social insurance contributions are shown in Table 4.7 (Annex 1).
+Simulated numbers of recipients of various social benefits and number of tax payers of income tax and social insurance contributions are shown in Table 4.7 (Annex 2).
 The first section of Table 4.7, presenting the benefits that were simulated in EUROMOD, indicates that only a few of the instruments are relatively well simulated.
 Social assistance for single parents is overestimated in EUROMOD.
 Possible factors explaining the misalignment of simulation and external results are lack of a fully simulated asset test, the different time periods for the income taken into account, and non-take-up by lone parents, especially if living with other adults.
-The number of recipients of supplementary allowance is well simulated and very close to external statistics in 2013.
-The simulation of age pension is overestimated particularly in 2013, while the simulation of social assistance, unemployment benefits, special unemployment benefit and unemployment allowance recipients is underestimated in EUROMOD.
+The number of recipients of supplementary allowance is well simulated and only slightly above the external statistics.
+The simulation of age pension is overestimated in 2014 and 2015 but very close to the external statistics in 2016.
+The simulation of social assistance, unemployment benefits, special unemployment benefit and unemployment allowance recipients is underestimated in EUROMOD.
 It is possible that the disaggregation of the unemployment benefit variable in EUROMOD into the various types of unemployment benefits and severance payments is flawed.
 On the other hand, it is also possible that the SILC unemployment variable does not adequately capture the incidence of unemployment benefits.
-The possible reasons for under-simulation of number of recipients of the age pension could be the lack of a fully simulated asset test and the different time periods for the income taken into account.
-Although no external data separating the two components of the child allowance is available, the total number of recipients of child allowance is relatively well simulated being very close to the external benchmark in 2013 and 2014 and slightly overestimated in 2015.
+Although no external data separating the two components of the child allowance is available, the total number of recipients of child allowance is relatively well simulated being just slightly above the external benchmark between 2014 and 2016.
 With regards to taxes and social insurance contributions, employee and employer social insurance contributions are the two main indicators that are close to the external benchmark.
-Income tax and self-employed social insurance contributions paid are overestimated in EUROMOD, especially the social insurance contributions paid by the self-employed, which are around 3 times higher than the external data.
+Income tax and self-employed social insurance contributions paid are overestimated in EUROMOD, especially the social insurance contributions paid by the self-employed, which are around 4 times higher than the external data.
 It is possible that tax evasion plays a role in explaining the discrepancy between EUROMOD and external data.
 Please note that some external data was not available in the moment of writing this document.

-Tax-benefit instruments simulated in EUROMOD - annual amounts
+• Tax-benefit instruments simulated in EUROMOD - annual amounts